VURB

 6. Apply the above facts to step 5 and call it “Reference Building”.
 Run the model and calculate annual heating and cooling demand.

 7. Minimize the building cost for the “Proposed Building”.
-We may do this with low-cost thermal improvements such as adding insulation to the model from Step 5.
-Other low-cost means are shading size optimization or addition of shading devices to offset summer heat gains.
+We may do this with low-cost thermal improvements, such as adding insulation to the model from Step 5.
+Other low-cost means are shading size optimization or the addition of shading devices to offset summer heat gains.
 If glazing cost is not the biggest concern, modify the cost minimization strategy.
-Addition of insulation to other parts of the building can reduce the high-cost added insulation to the existing walls.

 8. Run the Proposed Building.
 The Proposed Building is deemed compliant if its heating and/or cooling demand is less than the Reference Building.